 3. Strategic Planning Management

 Strategic planning means knowing whether your business is in the right direction or not.
-This serves as a guide for business owners in making sound decisions to address real-life business challenges.
+This serves as a guide for the best business owners in making sound decisions to address real-life business challenges.

 To be successful in this area, you need to be clear with why you started the business in the first place, prepare an outline of how you will grow it based on facts, and know when to pivot if and when the need arises.

 4. Operations Management

 Operations management involves internal processes—from planning to organizing and managing, to controlling the production and manufacturing of your goods.

 This area is crucial in ensuring that your product or service are delivered to your customers when they need it.
 It is considered the heart of the business, as it controls the optimum utilization of resources leading to profit.